benaryee/assessment/README.md

 1. **Build the Applications:**

-   To build the applications, navigate to the root folder of each application and execute the following command:
+   To build the applications, navigate to the root folder of the application and execute the following command:

    ```bash
    mvn clean package -P[environment]